Return to site

 5. Vitamin B9 (folate)

+Your body needs folate to make healthy red blood cells, which are necessary to shuttle oxygen all over your body.
 You also need folate to make healthy DNA - your genetic code.
 Folate is involved in DNA synthesis, repair, and cognitive development.

+A 2015 meta-analysis showed that folate status was significantly reduced among oral contraceptive users.
 Folate is a vitamin that your body needs in increased amounts before, during and after pregancy.

 Resource: PMID: 26168104